TheodorRene/blog/content/posts/html2pdf.md

 ## Digression
 A site that would normally would be rendered as 7 pages was up 30k pages.
-This was a chromium bug: ADD LINK
+This was a chromium bug: https://bugs.chromium.org/p/chromium/issues/detail?id=1161709

 ## Correct breaking of pages